 A Social Security number (SSN) is a nine-digit number that is generally issued to U.S. citizens, lawful permanent residents, and certain (working) nonimmigrants.
-The Social Security Administration issues the number to track individuals for Social Security benefits.
-However, over time, the SSN has become a facto national identification number for taxation and other purposes.
-It’s a common component on U.S. Citizenship and Immigration Services (USCIS) forms.
+The Social Security Administration issues the number to track individuals employment for Social Security benefits.
+However, over time, the SSN has become a de facto national identification number for taxation and other purposes.
+It’s also a common component on U.S. Citizenship and Immigration Services (USCIS) forms.

 Finding Your Social Security Number

-Replacing a Lost/Stolen Social Security Numbers
+Replacing a Lost/Stolen SSNs

 If your Social Security card was lost, stolen or otherwise destroyed, you can replace it.
 However, if you know your Social Security number, it’s generally not necessary to replace the card.
 For details on replacing a card, you can visit the Social Security Administration website.